letsgogeeky/twc/README.md

 ## Logging

-TWC uses Python's `logging` module to provide detailed logs during execution.
+TWSC uses Python's `logging` module to provide detailed logs during execution.
 Logs are printed to the console in the following format:

 ```
 2024-11-19 10:45:23 - INFO - Cleaning recently changed files.